 It is common in Chinese for short words such as 对 (right) and 好 (OK) are often repeated 3 times for emphasis.

 8. Do you speak English? (nǐ huì shuō yīng yǔ ma?) 你会说英语吗？

-If you’re travelling in China, I feel as though you should try and get this question mastered because you can never assume that everyone will speak English.
+If you’re travelling around China, I feel as though you should try and get this question mastered because you can never assume that everyone will speak English.
 On the other hand, you might be pleasantly surprised by how many people can speak English in China!

-If you ask this question, you need to be able to understand their response as they might not say ‘yes’ or ‘no’!
+If you ask this question, you need to be able to understand their response, as they might not say ‘yes’ or ‘no’!